jakirsoftware/Foss-Browser/wiki/settings_privacy.md

 ### 6: Custom javaScript code

 This is an advanced feature.
-If you don't know what it meens, it should better be emty.
+If you don't know what it meens, it should better be emty and disabled.